dylanjha/snitch/README.md

 Currently, the demo [snitch.world](https://snitch.world) is deployed using [gigalixir](https://gigalixir.com/).
 If you deploy there make sure you set the environment variables that are defined in `.env.sample`.

+For production you will also need to add a `HOST_NAME=` environment variable.
+This is the host for where the application is deployed, without the protocol (example: `HOST_NAME=snitch.world`)

 ## Learn more

   * Official website: http://www.phoenixframework.org/